-In order to understand the multiple file upload, please make sure you read Send a job uploading a file first.
+To understand how multiple file upload works, first read Send a job uploading a file.

 What the API normally does when you upload a file is:

-To upload multiple files to a job, you need to create a job just like in the first step in Send a job uploading a file, but this time with an addition of the process key.
+To upload multiple files to a job, create a job as in the first step of Send a job uploading a file, but this time add the process key.

 By setting the process field to false, the API will not process the job, even if it receives a file upload.

-This way, you are able to repeat the POST request with different file contents like it is explained in Send a job uploading a file.
+This way, you can repeat the POST request with different file contents as explained in Send a job uploading a file.

 At this point, all the files that you wanted to upload should be uploaded.
 Now, the API needs to know that the job can be processed.